Pumpkin Brioche Recipe

 Method

-Step 2 – Turn the mixer on medium-low speed and combine it until it a thick dough forms.
-Mix for around 5 minutes to begin developing the gluten.
+- Turn the mixer on medium-low speed and combine it until it a thick dough forms.
+Add in the cubed butter.

-Step 4 – Pull the dough from the bowl onto a bench and form it into a smooth ball.
-Place the dough ball into a large oiled bowl, cover it with plastic wrap or a damp kitchen towel and let it rise in a warm place for around 1.5- 2 hours until the dough doubles.
+- Place the dough ball into a large oiled bowl, cover it with plastic wrap or a damp kitchen towel and let it rise in a warm place for around 1.5- 2 hours until the dough doubles.

 Shaping

-Place the dough balls in a prepared pan, side by side in two rows.
+- Place the dough balls in a prepared pan, side by side in two rows.
+Let them rise til doubled.

 Storing